gamelton/gamelton.github.io/index.md

    1. `TENANT-ID` for Tenant (Authority)
    1. `APP-ID` and `APP-SECRET` for Application (Client) ID and secret
-   1. `SKU-ID` for SKU license which you would like to get the consumption You could get the list of all SKU and look for the ID you want by listing all SKU on the tenant
+   1. `SKU-ID` for SKU license which you would like to get the consumption You could get the list of all SKUs and look for the ID you want by listing all SKU on the tenant
       > skusurl = 'https://graph.microsoft.com/v1.0/subscribedSkus'

       > skusrequest = requests.get(skusurl, headers=tokenheader)

       > skusrequest.text

 1. Make script executable